svanteschubert/en16931-data-extractor/README.md

 # Data Extractor for the European e-Invoice Specification (en16931)
 ## Summary
-Open sourced for the creators of the e-invoice specification to allow easier sanity checks of the data within the tables to improve the quality of the specification.
+Open sourced for the creators of the EU e-invoice specification to allow easier sanity checks of the data within the tables to improve the quality of the specification.
 Build as part of the [PrototypeFund project "paperless"](https://prototypefund.de/project/papierloser-alltag/) to generate larger parts of the software implementing the [European e-invoice specifcation (en16931)](https://invoice.fans/en/en16931-en/).

 ## XML Syntax Binding of en16931